robmarkcole/HASS-Deepstack-face/README.md

 Now go to http://YOUR_SERVER_IP_ADDRESS:5000/ on another computer or the same one running Deepstack.
 Input your activation key from your portal into the text box below "Enter New Activation Key" and press enter.
 Now stop your docker container.
 You are now ready to start using Deepstack!

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
-Then configure face recognition .
-Note that at we use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).
+Then configure face recognition.

+**Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation.

 ## Face recognition
 Deepstack [face recognition](https://deepstackpython.readthedocs.io/en/latest/facerecognition.html) counts faces (detection) and (optionally) will recognise them if you have trained your Deepstack using the `deepstack_teach_face` service.
 In `detect_only` mode processing is faster than recognition mode, but any trained faces will not be listed in the `matched_faces` attribute.
 An event `image_processing.detect_face` is fired for each detected recognised face.